alligo/reverse-engineering-html-to-database/readme.md

 # Reverse Engineering: From HTML to Database v0.1alpha

 _Did you lost your site with no Backup?
-Try [Google Cache Site Recover](https://github.com/alligo/google-cache-site-recover)_
+Try [Google Cache Site Recover](https://github.com/alligo/google-cache-site-recover) to save your entire site in pure HTML files, than use this tool here to convert back to database._

 This is a _work-in-progress_ way to recursively parse all HTMLs in a folder and save structured data on a database.
 Since each HTML is unique, is very likely